 The FHA is federal law and applies to most types of landlords, especially residential landlords.
 Many states have expanded the list of protected classes and imposed stricter requirements to protect those with a disability.

-For example, California has its own Fair Employment and Housing Act to protect renters’ rights to support and service animals.
+For example, California’s Fair Employment and Housing Act protects renters’ rights to support and service animals.
 A pet addendum to a California lease agreement can help you comply with these requirements.